 - Use of relevant H1 and H2 tags to break up the text

 - Bullet points

 - Breadcrumbs to show the user where they are on the site and the site’s structure

 - Fast loading speed

 Check out Moz for more information about on-page optimisation

-Since Google announced in 2018 that website speed was going to be a ranking factor for websites, it’s become increasingly crucial for businesses to ensure they factor speed into the equation when it comes to optimising their web pages and finding a balance between features and speed.
+Since Google announced in 2018 that website speed would be a ranking factor for websites, it’s become increasingly crucial for businesses to ensure they factor speed into the equation when optimising their web pages and finding a balance between features and speed.